 Poor drainage allows water to seep under the shingles or create water problems at your home's foundation.
 If water from your roof is directed toward the foundation instead of away from it, you may notice water streaks on interior walls near the floor of the first story or coming down from the ceiling in the basement.

-High Indoor Humidity
+Excessive Indoor Humidity

 Sometimes water streaks on interior walls aren't caused by moisture on the outside at all.
-There are several indoor sources of moisture that lead to water stains, including domestic activities, such as cooking, showering, clothes washing and even breathing.
+There are several indoor sources of moisture that lead to water stains, including your everyday activities, such as cooking, showering, washing clothes and even breathing.

 If your home has a moisture problem resulting in water streaks on interior walls, the best way to fix the problem is to increase ventilation.
 Spot ventilation is the use of exhaust fans in particularly humid areas of the home, such as the kitchen and bathroom.
 If spot ventilation isn't enough to get rid of excess moisture, a whole-house ventilation system should be considered.
 Whatever kind of ventilation you select, ensure that exhaust fans are vented to the exterior, not the attic or another interior location.